-The Florida State Seminoles have officially hit the reset button in order to return to college football prominence.
+The Florida State Seminoles officially hit the reset button in order to return to college football prominence.
 Keeping head coach Willie Taggart wasn’t an option.
 The reins now belong to Mike Norvell, and it’s an exciting time in Tallahassee.

 Reaching a bowl game but losing to Arizona State in the Sun Bowl was a joke.
 FSU football has a much higher standard of excellence and Norvell, who was hired from Memphis, is tasked with making it happen.
 It won’t be easy, but a new era is underway.